sit-dsa/dsa01-overview/README.md

 ## Writing code

+Your task is to write a code that prints the famed "Hello World!" message in the terminal.
+You must write it in C++ as we will be using C++ for the rest of the module.
+You should have learnt C++ in a past module (maybe several of them), otherwise you can always start [here](https://www.learncpp.com/).

 Show the instructor that you have successfully created a new C++ file in this repository.
 - name it in a way the test file can find it
 - you need to git add, commit, and push the file to the repository